Braves vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ronald Acuna Jr. and the Atlanta Braves will see Ryan Walker on the mound for the San Francisco Giants on Saturday at 4:05 PM ET.
+Wilmer Flores and the San Francisco Giants will meet Ronald Acuna Jr. and the Atlanta Braves on Sunday at Oracle Park, at 7:10 PM ET.

-The favored Braves have -150 moneyline odds to win against the underdog Giants, who are listed at +125.
-The contest's over/under has been listed at 7.5 runs.
+Oddsmakers list the Giants as -110 moneyline favorites, while giving the underdog Braves -110 moneyline odds.
+The over/under is 9.5 runs for this matchup.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.